Medically reviewed by Kristin Hall, FNP

 Although uncommon, clindamycin can cause more serious side effects.
 You should contact your healthcare provider immediately if you experience watery or bloody stools, diarrhea or stomach cramps after using clindamycin.

 Before applying clindamycin, make sure that your skin is clean.
-Make sure to wash the affected area with warm water and gently dry it before applying your medication.
-Only apply as much as your healthcare provider recommends.
+Wash the affected areas of skin with warm water, then gently dry it before applying your medication.

 If you normally use other skincare products, make sure to ask your healthcare provider before applying them to skin that’s being treated with clindamycin.